West Belfast: Member of Translink staff assaulted on the Glider

 The staff member was spat at and he was punched in the face.

-Then he, and a woman accompanying him, were removed from the bus, according to the Police Service of Northern Ireland.
+Then the attacker, and a woman accompanying him, were removed from the bus, according to the Police Service of Northern Ireland.

+He added that such incidences "risk vital services being withdrawn from the area".

-The suspect is described as aged in his late 20s or early 30s, with short blonde hair and wearing a grey tracksuit with the hood up.
+According to police, the suspect is described as being in his late 20s or early 30s, with short blonde hair and wearing a grey tracksuit with the hood up.

 Anyone with information is asked to contact the police.